-- 1. Never acceptable to accept or to give - Goods or services from SEGRO suppliers, for personal, free or discounted use.
-Refer also to Chapter 5 on conflicts of interest regarding restrictions on the use of SERGO suppliers to perform personal services. - Any gift or hospitality that would be in contravention of applicable laws (see Chapter 2 of the Code) unethical or which might potentially cause offence or damage SEGRO's reputation. - Gifts, hospitality and business entertainment to a Public Official unless prior authorisation is obtained from the Head of Legal who will determine whether the proposed activity is permissible under applicable laws.
+- 1. Never acceptable to accept or to give - Goods or services from SEGRO suppliers, for personal use. - Any gift or hospitality that would be in contravention of applicable laws (see Chapter 2 of the Code) unethical or which might potentially cause offence or damage SEGRO's reputation. - Gifts, hospitality and business entertainment to a Public Official unless prior authorisation is obtained from the Head of Legal who will determine whether the proposed activity is permissible under applicable laws.
 All expenditure in respect of any Public Official should be appropriate, reasonable and bona fide and any hospitality offered should be business focused. - Gifts or hospitality involving parties engaged in a tender or competitive bidding process. - Any gift of cash or cash equivalent (such as gift certificates, loans, shares, share options). - Any gift or hospitality which might be perceived as over-generous or disproportionate, or which could influence, or appear to influence, the recipient. - Hospitality, e.g. the use of a season ticket or attendance at events, where the business party is not present.